 Although many Miranda issues fit neatly into this two step analysis – (1) under arrest and (2) being questioned – there are still other instances where the Miranda issue is not as clear.
 For example, during a traffic stop, a police officer may ask you questions, but a traffic stop is not deemed “custody” or “arrest” for the purposes of Miranda.
 So even though you are not free to leave and are being questioned, there is no requirement for Miranda.
 Likewise, there are times when being questioned in a police care is considered custodial interrogation requiring Miranda, and other times being questioned while sitting in a police car does not require Miranda.
 In short, it all depends on the specific facts in each unique situation.
 The best way to determine if Miranda applies to your arrest is to speak with an experienced criminal defense attorney.

 If you have been arrested and think that your rights might have been violated, call The Wright Law Group today.
 The lawyers at The Wright Law Group can evaluate your arrest and determine if your rights were violated; and even in cases where Miranda was not required, the attorneys at The Wright Law Group have decades of criminal defense experience.
 Let us help you.
-Call us today at (702) 405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.